 Elsword is a 3D side-scrolling MMOG created by KOG studio, currently released in Korea, Taiwan, Hong Kong, Japan, Germany, and North America.
 It is the spiritual successor to Grand Chase.
 Elsword has improved on systems Grand Chase had, along with more Animesque graphics and improved gameplay.
-Instead of making rooms like in Grand Chase, you get to explore the whole world of Elsword (which is still a side-scroller).
+Instead of making rooms like in Grand Chase, you get to explore the whole world of Elsword (which is still a side-scroller platformer Beat 'em Up).
 Like Grand Chase, this game subverts the norm by giving players a few preset characters instead of having a character creator.
 The first set of available characters includes Elsword, the hot-headed Swordsman, Rena, the cool and calm Archer, and Aisha, the arrogant Mage.
 They are all expies to their respective counterparts from Grand Chase - Elesis, Lire and Arme.
-Other characters include Raven, a war-veteran Cyborg, Eve, a Robot Girl, Chung, a young boy with an oversized cannon, Ara, a spear-wielding martial artist and in some servers, Elesis, Elsword's sister that makes a come back from Grand Chase and Add, a time traveller hellbent on capturing Eve.In this game players create rooms in order to complete a mission stage.
+Other characters include Raven, a war-veteran Cyborg, Eve, a Robot Girl, Chung, a young boy with an oversized cannon, Ara, a spear-wielding martial artist and in some servers, Elesis, Elsword's sister that makes a come back from Grand Chase and Add, a time traveler hellbent on capturing Eve.In this game players do Dungeon Crawling, though it's not as much "dungeons" as they're "stages".
 The basic objective for these stages is to beat up everything in sight, move to the next screen, and wash, rinse, and repeat until you reach the boss.
 Players are awarded the in-game currency of ED and some EXP points for finishing a mission.
 This game also features a PVP room for the more experienced players.A character page is under construction.

 This game provides examples of: